Skip to main content

 Special Populations: Who Should and Shouldn't Use ZYN

-• Adult smokers seeking reduction or cessation: ZYN is a rational alternative to cigarettes, especially combined with professional cessation support.
+• Adult smokers seeking reduction or cessation: ZYN may be a lower-risk substitute than continuing to smoke, especially when paired with professional cessation support.

 Should Avoid